-Perhaps one of the most instrumental people involved with bringing quality to Castile-La Mancha was Carlos Falcó Fernandez de Córdova of Dominio de Valdepusa in the Méntrida DO (Denominación de Origen).
+Perhaps one of the most instrumental people involved with bringing quality to Castile-La Mancha was Carlos Falcó Fernandez de Córdova of Dominio de Valdepusa in the Méntrida DO (“DO” stands for Denominación de Origen).
 Carlos Falcó studied winemaking at UC Davis in 1964 and brought in French grapes as well as modern drip irrigation.
 Before water-saving drip systems were introduced, it was illegal to water vineyards in the Meseta Central.

 Meseta Central Spain Wine Region Map

 The region contains Madrid and the surrounding areas in the high plateau of Spain.
-It’s very hot and dry, so vineyards at higher elevations really shine.
+It’s sweltering and dry, so vineyards at higher elevations produce singular quality grapes.

 Castilla-La Mancha and Extremadura IGP/VT

 These are the overarching regions that contain most of the Meseta.
 IGP (indicación geográfica protegida) wines are the basic wines in the area.
-There are less regulations for IGP wines, so you’ll also find unique blends or grape varieties (like Viognier) that typically wouldn’t earn a DO (Denominación de Origen) status.
-Most of these wines clock in under $10 and, for the price, they are delicious.
+There are fewer regulations for IGP wines, so you’ll also find unique blends or grape varieties (like Viognier) that typically wouldn’t earn a DO (Denominación de Origen) status.
+Most of these wines clock in under $10, for the price, they are delicious.

-A large region that has large plantings of white wines from the local grapes of Airén and Macabeo to Chardonnay and Sauvignon Blanc which go very well with the local cheese you probably know: Manchego.
+A vast region with extensive plantings of white wines from the local grapes of Airén and Macabeo to Chardonnay and Sauvignon Blanc, which go very well with the local cheese you probably know: Manchego.

-A high quality and higher priced wine region with the first Vino de Pago wines being made by Bodega Griñon.
-A region producing mostly Garnacha along with ‘Bordeaux blends’ and a lush style of white Albillo.
+High quality and higher-priced wine region with the first Vino de Pago wines made by Bodega Griñon.
+It produces mostly Garnacha along with ‘Bordeaux blends’ and a lush style of white Albillo.